 Hastily Santie pulled on her pants and knocked on the first door.
 Nicole picked her up ten minutes later.

 Whilst on the subject of sex, it's quite surprising how many folk sheepishly admit that their attack of lower back pain started after sex.
+After this day in the life of student constable Santie Veenstra evening, Gerhardt had something more than LBP!

 The pelvic tilting action of intercourse is very healthy for the lumbar spine, but like any other sport! warm up is necessary.
 How about doing these lower back exercises before indulging.